 The key to good design is simplicity and consistency.
 Start by choosing the font you want to use.
 Keep it simple - anything fancy can be difficult to read.
 It's important to balance all your elements.
 Your heading should stand out and be supported by relevant graphics and pictures.
 Text should be easy to read.
 You should use colours and graphics that you already have in your company literature, letter headings and in your premises.
 Contact details should be easy to spot.

 Working with a printer

-Printing costs vary and it's worth shopping around on price and doing some negotiating.
-You'll also need to choose a printer that you can work with - their input could improve the final results no end.
+Printing costs vary, and it's worth shopping around on price and doing some negotiating.
+You'll also need to choose a printer that you can work well with - their input could improve the final results no end.